Programs

 Youth Competitive Tier III

-• appeals to: girls wanting to play competitive hockey, who are willing to make hockey a top priority, that have either not been selected to a higher level team, or have chosen not to compete to play in one
+• Appeals to: girls wanting to play competitive hockey, who are willing to make hockey a top priority, that have either not been selected to a higher level team, or have chosen not to compete to play in one

-• game: twenty league games.
+• Game: twenty league games.
 Exhibition games throughout the season.
 ODWHA Playoffs.
 OWHA Playdowns.

-• practices: typically two hours per week, on and off-ice
+• Practices: typically two hours per week, on and off-ice

-• tournaments: Typically play in four to five tournaments per season, two to three of which will be overnight/away, plus Provincials mid-April if qualify in regional Playdowns
+• Tournaments: Typically play in four to five tournaments per season, two to three of which will be overnight/away, plus Provincials mid-April if qualify in regional Playdowns

-• additional costs: Teams seek sponsors, fundraise, and or collect additional fees from parents to cover additional ice time, tournaments, and other team costs that are not covered by registration fees.
+• Additional costs: Teams seek sponsors, fundraise, and or collect additional fees from parents to cover additional ice time, tournaments, and other team costs that are not covered by registration fees.
 Parents/players cover their own costs associated with travel, accommodations, and food when away from home.
 There are tryout fees.

-• tryouts: follow Tier II, typically the second weekend of September
+• Tryouts: follow Tier II, typically the second weekend of September

 Ottawa Senators Hi Performance Teams

-• appeals to girls wanting to play hockey at the very highest level, against national and international competition
+• Appeals to: girls wanting to play hockey at the very highest level, against national and international competition

-• games: Intermediate AA - 38 League games across the province.
+• Games: Intermediate AA - 38 League games across the province.
 Bantam & Midget AA - 20 ODWHA league games.
 Exhibition games throughout the season, some of which may be against college/university teams.
 PWHL & ODWHA Playoffs.
 OWHA Playdowns.

-• practices: Typically 2 two-hour practices per week, 2 hours of on and off-ice conditioning
+• Practices: Typically 2 two-hour practices per week, 2 hours of on and off-ice conditioning

-• tryouts: spring tryouts, typically in April.
+• Tryouts: spring tryouts, typically in April.

 Thank you Association Sponsors